Rancilio Silvia Review + Modding Options & the New Silvia Pro

 The Meh Stuff

-This is the same with the Gaggia Classic, even though to be fair to the classic, that’s about a hundred quid cheaper.
+This is the same with the Gaggia Classic, though to be fair to the classic, that’s about a hundred quid cheaper.

-As I explained earlier, I’m utilizing the Sage Dual Boiler at the moment, too, and with this machine I understand exactly what the temperature is when I’m pulling a shot, plus I can fix this in one C increments.
+As I explained earlier, I’m utilizing the Sage Dual Boiler at the moment, too, and with this machine I discover exactly what the temperature is when I’m pulling a shot, plus I can fix this in one C increments.

-Putting a ruddy fantastic bolt in the group which is larger than the headspace for the basket, is a spanner in the works when it comes to not disturbing the puck.
+Putting a ruddy excellent bolt in the group which is larger than the headspace for the basket, is a spanner in the works when it comes to not disturbing the puck.
 As soon as you lock the portafilter in, this bolt digs a hole in the surface of the puck.

 Flat shower screen rancilio silvia